varletjs/varlet/packages/varlet-ui/docs/cli.en-US.md

 ### Intro

-The out-of-the-box `Vue3 component library` rapid prototyping tool provides a series of commands and tools to solve the problem of component library development
+The out-of-the-box `Vue3 component library` rapid prototyping tool provides a series of commands and tools to solve the problem of component library development.

 ### Features